Yasho-Bapat/pures/pure5.md

 This Trust Anchor List SHOULD be stored in a secure, tamper-proof location on the device to prevent any loss of integrity.

+This Trust Anchor List will be pre-configured during the first installation in the vehicle, and may be updated during the vehicle's life.
+The method to update the TAL is described in a section below.

 ### Full Verification

 The full verification workflow will largely be the [same as in the current